SarahTod/PinPerm/README.md

 # PinPerm
-Firefox extension that keeps your tabs pinner permanently
+Firefox extension that keeps your tabs pinned permanently